violetSaathoff/Neural-Network-Library/README.md

 To train the example network from above on the MNIST database using MBGD with a batchise of 32 for 5 training epochs, you would call:

         network.train(training_data, training_labels, test_data, test_labels, epochs=5, batchsize=32)

+The training method is selected automatically from the batchsize.
+If the batchsize = 0, then the method used will be SGD, if 1 <= batchsize < len(training_data) then MBGD will be used, and if batchsize >= len(training_data) then FBGD will be used.